 How the funding is spent and the impact it has

 Current spending is based on the idea of providing additional class support to each eligible child using a simple formula.
 At the moment, this is equivalent to 2 hours teaching assistant support per week for each child.
 The children will be supported through targeted intervention either in small groups or within the class lessons.
-Funding is also used towards class trips, music lessons, milk at playtime and visits.
+Funding is also used towards class trips and music lessons.

-The progress of all pupils is carefully monitored, so the impact of the Pupil Premium funding can be evaluated and targeted as necessary.
+In line with DfE performance tables the data for disadvantaged children is supressed, as individuals could be identified.
+The progress of all groups of pupils is carefully monitored through internal tracking, so that the impact of Pupil Premium funding can be evaluated and targeted as necessary.